 Space-Saving Mechanical Design

 Multi-axis designs can reduce space and wiring requirements.
-In the electric school bus example, there were three auxiliaries which were identified as being candidates for electrification.
-Although these are three independent systems of different sizes, a multi-axis VFD can be scaled to support the desired number of auxiliaries and modular power stages allow for electrified auxiliaries to be powered from a single VFD system.
+In the electric school bus example, three auxiliaries were identified as being candidates for electrification.
+Although these are three independent systems of different sizes, a multi-axis VFD can be scaled to support the desired number of auxiliaries and modular power stages, allowing electrified auxiliaries to be powered from a single VFD system.

 This type of solution consolidates parallel VFDs to reduce redundant components which simplifies wiring and eliminates expensive cabling (e.g. DC bus cables) as well as significantly reduces the size of the unit to save space.
 Returning to our example, such a system would consist of these motors 1x 15kW (Air Conditioning) + 1x 7.5kW (Air Compressor) + 1x 7.5kW (Power Steering).

 Waterproof designs can be mounted externally to the vehicle chassis to reduce internal space requirements.
-Inverters like the T6, which are rated for IP6k9k / 67, have water protection which includes temporary immersion.
-If this protection includes the high voltage DC supply connection, AC motor connections, and control logic interface then it is possible the unit can be mounted externally, although a second consideration in this regard is whether the unit is designed with internal components rated for the external environment temperature range.
+Inverters like the T6, rated for IP6k9k / 67, have water protection, including temporary immersion.
+If this protection includes the high voltage DC supply connection, AC motor connections, and control logic interface then it is possible the unit can be mounted externally, although the second consideration in this regard is whether the unit is designed with internal components rated for the external environment temperature range.

 VFDs for speed control, energy efficiency, and precision motor control have long been established in industrial applications as the go-to performance solution.
 In the electrification of commercial vehicles, the propulsion motor is the natural candidate for VFDs solutions.
 But optimized control of the auxiliaries via VFDs may be overlooked and as a candidate for vehicle power consumption efficiencies.
 In addition, VFD mechanical packages can offer space and system cost optimization through consolidated designs and mounting options.

-For more information on the T6 VFD for electrifying auxiliaries, visit the product page at kebblog.com/t6/ or contact us using the form below.
+For more information on the T6 VFD for electrifying auxiliaries, visit the product page or contact us using the form below.

 Tony Heiser is the Business Development Manager at KEB America, Inc. for the T6 Transportation Inverter.
-He received his Bachelor of Electrical Engineering from the University of Minnesota, Minneapolis-St. Paul and has 12+ years of experience with AC motor controls and VFD applications with KEB.
-For more information on the T6 VFD for electrifying auxiliaries, visit the product page at www.kebblog.com/t6/ or contact us at email@example.com.
+Tony has 12+ years of experience with AC motor controls and VFD applications with KEB.
+He received his Bachelor of Electrical Engineering from the University of Minnesota, Minneapolis-St. Paul.
+For more information on the T6 VFD for electrifying auxiliaries, visit the product page or contact us at firstname.lastname@example.org.